Synthetic Decomposition for Counterfactual Predictions: Synthetic Decomposition for Counterfactual Predictions

 \subsubsection{Multiple Source Populations}

-We assume that there are $K$ regions (e.g., countries, states, markets, etc.), and each region $k=1,...,K$ has a random vector $(Y_i,X_i,U_i)$ with a distribution $P_k$, where for each $k=1,...,K$, we assume that $Y_i$ is generated according to the following reduced form:
+We assume that there are $K$ regions (e.g., countries, states, markets, etc.).
+For each region $k=1,...,K$, the outcome $Y_i$ is generated as follows:

-where the map $g_k$ governs the causal relationship between the outcome variable $Y_i$ and the exogenous variables $(\mu_k(X_i),U_i)$ in region $k$.
-Note that the causal map, $g_k$, varies per region, reflecting different structural relationships (e.g., laws, structural parameters, regulations, equilibria, etc.) We call $P_k$'s the source populations.
-As in the target population, the map $\mu_k$ is subject to a change by a policy.
-Each source population $k$ has experienced a policy that changes $\mu_k$ into $\mu_k^{\Gamma}$.
-After the policy, $Y_i$ is generated as follows:
+where the unit $i$ represents the sample unit (i.e., an individual or a firm) in the region $k$ and the map $g_k$ governs the causal relationship between the outcome variable $Y_i$ and the exogenous variables $(X_i,U_i)$ in region $k$.
+Note that the structural function, $g_k$, has a subscript $k$ as it varies across regions, reflecting different causal relationships (e.g., due to different institutional details in the population).
+We call the distribution $P_k$ of $(Y_i,X_i,U_i)$ in region $k$, $k=1,...,K$, a \bi{source population}, and call the previous population $P_0$ the \bi{target population}.
+Similarly as before, we define the average response function for the source population $k$ as